 University's Public Status

 - Although it began as a private university, UVM attained quasi-public status with the passage of the Morrill Land-Grant College Act in 1862 and the addition of the State Agricultural College.

-- Today, the university blends the traditions of both a private and public university, drawing 13.6% (as of 2012) of its general fund from the state of Vermont.
+- Today, the university blends the traditions of both a private and public university, drawing 6.2% (as of 2019) of its total operating budget from the state of Vermont.

 - Throughout its history, the University of Vermont has demonstrated its commitment to fairness and equality.
 It was the first American college or university with a charter plainly declaring that the "rules, regulations, and by-laws shall not tend to give preference to any religious sect or denomination whatsoever."

 - In addition, the university was an early advocate of both women's and African-Americans' participation in higher education.
 In 1871, UVM defied custom and admitted two women as students.